WilsonCN14/WilsonCN14/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on creating a video game using Flutter.
+- 🔭 I’m currently working on my JavaScript skills.
-- 🌱 I’m currently learning operating systems and parallel programming.
 - 📫 How to reach me: WilsonCN14@gmail.com

 <!--